zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 - `sid`: String.
 The recording ID.
 The unique identification of the current recording.

 ## <a name="query"></a>Queries the recording status

+After you start the recording, you can call query to check the status of the recording.

+<div class="note alert"><code>query</code> is only valid during the session.
+If you call <code>query</code> after the recording stops，you get 404 (Not Found).
+We suggest that you use the callback service to get the notifications and details of all cloud recording events.
+Refer to <a href="https://docs.agora.io/en/cloud-recording/cloud_recording_callback_rest">Agora Cloud Recording RESTful API Callback Service</a> for more information about the callback service.</div>

 - Method: GET
 - Endpoint: /v1/apps/\<appid\>/cloud_recording/resourceid/\<resourceid\>/sid/\<sid\>/mode/\<mode\>/query